apache/zeppelin/docs/interpreter/livy.md

 If you choose to work on livy in `apps/spark/java` directory in [https://github.com/cloudera/hue](https://github.com/cloudera/hue), copy `spark-user-configurable-options.template` to `spark-user-configurable-options.conf` file in livy server and comment out `#spark.master`.

+## Upgrade

+* We remove livy.spark.master in zeppelin-0.7.
+Because we sugguest user to use livy 0.3 in zeppelin-0.7.
+And livy 0.3 don't allow to specify livy.spark.master, it enfornce yarn-cluster mode.